ACC could benefit from show of force behind 3 ranked teams

 On Tuesday, Collins said he might introduce kickball, dodgeball or a home run derby to the practices ''just to get the competitive juice into play and let the guys have a little fun along with playing football and getting ready. ...
 These are unprecedented times.''

 Syracuse (1-7, 1-6) was devastated by the pandemic even before the season and sits at the bottom of the standings.
-Top running backs Abdul Adams and Jarveon Howard and defensive back Trill Williams opted out before the season.
-Safety Andre Cisco and quarterback Tommy DeVito are out with injuries.
+Top running backs Abdul Adams and Jarveon Howard opted out before the opener, and safety Andre Cisco and defensive back Trill Williams opted out after injuries during the season and both will enter the NFL draft.
+Starting quarterback Tommy DeVito also is out with a leg injury and unlikely to return.

 Syracuse coach Dino Babers said this can't be judged like other seasons.